crowdsecurity/crowdsec-docs/crowdsec-docs/docs/user_guides/bouncers_configuration.md

 There are two kind of access to the local api :

  - `machines` : it's a login/password authentication used by cscli and CrowdSec, this one allows to post, get and delete decisions and alerts.
- - `bouncers` : it's a token authentication used by {{v1X.bouncers.htmlname}} to query the decisions, and only allows to perform get on decisions and alerts.
+ - `bouncers` : it's a token authentication used by bouncers to query the decisions, and only allows to perform get on decisions and alerts.

 ## Bouncers authentication